Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Optimization Framework for imperfect CSIT

 \subsection{Joint WMMSE and SCA based AO algorithm}

-Problem P2.3 is still intractable as both the objective function \eqref{P2.2.a} and the constraints \eqref{P2.2.b}, \eqref{P2.2.c} are non-convex.
-To address this issue, we first apply the WMMSE algorithm specified in \cite{Hamdi2016RSWMMSE} to rewrite the non-convex expression of $\bar R_{\mathrm{p}, k}^{(M)}$, $\bar R_{\mathrm{c}, k}^{(M)}$ and $\bar R_{k,j}^{(M)}$ by their corresponding equivalent forms and reformulate problem P2.3.
-Then, an SCA-based algorithm is proposed to solve the non-convex constraint in the reformulated problem.
+Problem \eqref{P2.2_SAA} is still intractable as both the objective function and the constraints \eqref{P2.2.b}, \eqref{P2.2.c} are non-convex.
+To address this, we first apply the WMMSE algorithm specified in \cite{Hamdi2016RSWMMSE} to rewrite the non-convex expression of $\bar R_{\mathrm{p}, k}^{(M)}$, $\bar R_{\mathrm{c}, k}^{(M)}$ and $\bar R_{k,j}^{(M)}$ by their corresponding equivalent forms and reformulate problem \eqref{P2.2_SAA}.
+Then, an SCA-based algorithm is proposed to deal with the non-convex constraint in the reformulated problem.

 Under the RS framework, the common stream is first decoded at user-$k$ by applying a common-stream equalizer $g_{\mathrm{c},k}$ and the estimated common stream is given by $\widehat{s}_{\mathrm{c},k}=g_{\mathrm{c},k}y_k$.
 After subtracting the received common part, the estimate of the private stream for user-$k$ is obtained by applying a private-stream equalizer $g_{\mathrm{p},k}$ to the remaining part, which is denoted by $\widehat{s_k}=g_{\mathrm{p},k}(y_k-{\bf h}_k^{\rm H}{\bf p}_{\mathrm{c}} {\widehat s_{\mathrm{c},k}})$.
 After that, each user tries to eavesdrop the private stream intended to other users using a similar method.
 Therefore, the estimation of the private stream $s_j$ at user-$k$ is performed as $\widehat{s}_{j,k}=g_{j,k}(y_k-{\bf h}_k^{\rm H}{\bf p}_c {\widehat s_{\mathrm{c},k}}-{\bf h}_k^{\rm H}{\bf p}_k {\widehat s_{k}})$, where $g_{j,k}$ is the equalizer at user-$k$ to wiretap the private stream for user-$j$.
 The estimation errors for decoding $s_{\mathrm{c}}$, $s_k$ and $s_{j,k}$ are